-I am a Software Engineer and researcher in training (aka Graduate Student) in Computer Science under the guidance of Professor Gail Murphy at the University of British Columbia (UBC).
+I am a Software Developer and researcher in training (aka PhD Student) in Computer Science under the guidance of Professor Gail Murphy at the University of British Columbia (UBC).
 My interests include software design and evolution, empirical software engineering, and human aspects of software engineering.

 |June 2017||Our paper "Do software developers understand open source licenses?" has been awarded the ACM SIGSOFT Distinguished Paper Award at ICPC 2017.
 You can find out more about this project here.
 Many thanks to my co-authors Gail Murphy, Greg Wilson, and Mike Hoye.|